 Tips on how to use ginger…

 - Crush it!
 Release the juices and increase the surface area.
-If you like the spiciness of ginger, but don’t want to eat it, take a large piece and crush it with the side of your knife, sharp side away from you of course.
-Then you can use the piece of ginger for soups, sautéing, etc. but fish it out since it’s still one big chunk.
+If you like the spiciness of ginger, but don’t want to eat it, take a large piece and crush it with the side of your knife, sharp side away from you, of course.
+Then you can use the piece of ginger for flavoring soups, stews, sauté, etc. but you can still fish it out since it’s still in one big chunk.

 - Add a chunk to your morning smoothie – wakes up your senses and potentially keeps that blood sugar down.
-My smoothie this morning: banana, apple, fingertip of ginger, strawberries, and kale with cold brewed hibiscus green tea and crushed flax seeds.
+My smoothie this morning: banana, apple, a fingertip sized portion of ginger, strawberries, and kale with cold brewed hibiscus green tea and crushed flax seeds.

 - Remove the skin with the side of a spoon.
 Then grate, julienne or mince it.
-Use it to make tea, spice up soup, add it to almost every stir fry, or brighten up anything sweet.
-Or try making ginger beer – a probiotic gingery drink!
+Use it to make tea, spice up soup, add it to almost every stir fry, brighten up anything sweet, or try making ginger beer – a probiotic gingery drink!

 - No fresh ginger?
 Or don’t want to bother with the root?
 (I buy mine in bulk and freeze it), ground ginger from the spice rack works too.
 Ginger tea is just 1/4 teaspoon with hot water, and a touch of honey.

-I hope you find more ways and reasons to keep Ginger around!
+I hope you find more ways and reasons to incorporate ginger into your daily regimen!
 Please share your tricks!